 Strategic Outlook

 Unfortunately, Indonesia’s education system remains generally subpar.
-While the current education minister, Nadiem Makarim, is oriented toward reform, deeply ingrained obstacles to modern learning persist, including hierarchical teacher-student relationships and the prevalent use of memorization and repetitive teaching methods.
-Revamping the education sector is crucial to Indonesia’s developmental progress.
-Efficient allocation of state funds for education is imperative, coupled with a reduction in politically motivated yet less relevant curricula content, such as an excessive focus on inward-looking nationalism and religious teachings.
+Deeply ingrained barriers to modern learning persist, including low levels of funding, hierarchical teacher-student relationships, and a widespread reliance on memorization and repetitive teaching methods.
+Revamping the education sector will be crucial to Indonesia’s future development.
+Achieving an efficient allocation of state education funds is imperative, along with reducing the use of politically motivated, minimally relevant curricular content such as an excessive focus on inward-looking nationalism and religious teachings.

-Radical and anti-democratic Islamists still present a substantial threat to Indonesia’s democratic fabric.
-The most effective approach to diminishing their political influence involves averting widespread socioeconomic instability while actively promoting tolerance and respect for diverse faiths within the education sector.
-National and private boarding schools must adhere to nondiscriminatory curricula.
+Radical and anti-democratic Islamists continue to pose a substantial threat to Indonesia’s democratic fabric, even though they proved to be less visible and influential during the review period than in previous periods.
+The most effective approach to reducing their political influence is to avert widespread socioeconomic instability while actively promoting tolerance and respect for diverse faiths within the education sector.
+National and private boarding schools must adhere to non-discriminatory curricula.

-One of the most pressing challenges in the realms of politics and the economy is pervasive corruption.
-Effectively combating this issue necessitates consistent enforcement of the law.
-Strengthening the valuable work of the national Anti-Corruption Commission is crucial; recent years have seen a reduction in its scope, which needs to be reversed.
+Pervasive corruption is one of the most pressing challenges in both the political and economic spheres.
+Effectively combating this issue requires consistent enforcement of the law.
+It will be crucial to strengthen the independence of the national Anti-Corruption Commission and support its valuable work.